prof-groff/tezio/arduino/README.md

 ### Domains of Elliptic Curves

 The three elliptic curves used in Tezos have valid private key domains close to 0 to 2<sup>256</sup> - 1 but they each actually have a more limited domains.
 For initial development I am going to ignore this fact and assume any random integer vetween 0 and 2<sup>256</sup> - 1 is valid key beacause the probability of randomly drawing a number that is not valid is very small.
-For secp256k1 the domain is integers between 1 and
+For secp256k1 the domain is integers between 1 and n-1 where
 <code> n = 2<sup>256</sup> − 0x14551231950b75fc4402da1732fc9bebf</code>
-For secp256r1 the domain is between 1 and
+For secp256r1 the domain is between 1 and n-1 where
 <code> n = 2<sup>256</sup> − 2<sup>224</sup> + 2<sup>192</sup> − 0x4319055258e8617b0c46353d039cdaaf</code>
 [Source](https://crypto.stackexchange.com/questions/30269/are-all-possible-ec-private-keys-valid)